DrAlexLiu/OctoPrint-PiNozCam/README.md

 - **Action after Detection:** Specifies the action PiNozCam should take when a print failure is detected (e.g., notify only, pause print, stop print).
 Detected failures are displayed in this webpage for 5 seconds, allowing for immediate visual verification.
 - **Image Sensitivity:** Image sensitivity = (All bounding box areas 'higher than Failure Scores Threshold')/(Whole image area).
 A smaller number will find small failures or when a failure just starts.
 A bigger number will only find big, easy-to-see failures or failures that have been going on for a while and have gotten larger.
 - **Failure Scores Threshold:** Set the smallest score a box needs to count as a failure and make alerts or actions happen.
 You can see the score in the corner of each box.
 A higher number means the AI is more certain about failures but could miss some.
 A lower number means the AI will spot failures sooner but might also give false alarms.
 - **Max Failure Count:** Set the maximum number of failures allowed within the Failure Consider Time before PiNozCam pauses or stops the print as configured in Action after Detection.
-A value 2 or above is recommended to avoid false positives.
+A value 2 or above is recommended to avoid false alarms.
 - **Failure Consider Time (s):** Set the time window in seconds that PiNozCam remembers and counts failures towards the **Max Failure Count**.
 Older failures outside this window are forgotten, like how an airplane's black box only records the last part of the flight.

 <details>
 <summary>Other Parameters</summary>

 - **Enable PiNozCam:** Turn the AI detection function of PiNozCam on or off.
 - **AI Start Delay (s):** Set how many seconds PiNozCam should wait after OctoPrint starts a print before it begins looking for failures.
 This delay gives time for the bed to level and other starting print steps to finish.
 - **Notify Mode:** Choose whether to send a notification for each failure detected or only after reaching the **Max Failure Count**.
-- **Custom Snapshot URL:** Provide a custom URL for PiNozCam to fetch camera images from instead of the default snapshot URL.
-Examples:
+- **Custom Snapshot URL:** Provide a custom URL or IP camera URL for PiNozCam to fetch camera images from instead of the default snapshot URL.
+Examples: http://192.168.0.xxx/webcam/?action=snapshot.
+(RTSP protocol is not supported)
 - **CPU Speed Control:** Offers options for running the CPU at half or full speed.
 Half speed is recommended.
-- **Max Notification Count:** Set the maximum number of notifications PiNozCam will send before muting further alerts until the print is done or stopped.
+- **Max Notification Count:** Set the maximum number of messages PiNozCam will send before it stops sending more until the print is finished or stopped.
+If you set it to 0, there will be no limit and it will keep sending messages.

 </details>

 ## Support